 Capsamedix Oy develops devices for long-term oral drug delivery to replace pills, injections, and implants in applications, where medication may cause adverse effects or patients have difficulties in remembering to take medication.
 The technology allows administering drugs locally for oral diseases and through oral mucosa into the systemic circulation for systemic and localized diseases.

-Finnadvance Oy is developing disease-on-chip for drug discovery and for research.
+Finnadvance Oy develops disease-on-chip for drug discovery and for research.
 The chips mimic functions of a human organ and allow for more precise and expedient drug discovery.
 This lowers costs by reducing the need for animal studies.
 The chips are used to find potential drug candidates for rare diseases and to study efficacy and response.
 This work will eventually lead to the development of real personalized medicines.

 Electrically assisted RoboRollo walker collects information of daily movements of elderly people to be used by therapists and physicians for their decisions.
 RoboRollo cloud service with AI uses sensor-based health data to build a model for early detection of potential future hazards and possible health issues.
 RoboRollo helps to maintain muscular fitness by keeping person active.

 Visionisti Oy is a privately owned R&D company, specializing in the ophthalmic drug delivery.
 The company is developing and commercializing patented devices for the posterior segment suprachoroidal injections